iatomato/page/README.md

 # Clean

-Thanks for the theme developer
+Thanks for the theme developers